RTEMS/rtems-docs/cpu-supplement/port.rst

 for a dedicated interrupt stack which is separate from those of the tasks, RTEMS will support switching to a dedicated stack for interrupt processing.

-Without a dedicated interrupt stack, every task in the system MUST have enough stack space to accommodate the worst case stack usage of that particular task and the interrupt service routines COMBINED.
+Without a dedicated interrupt stack, every task in the system must have enough stack space to accommodate the worst case stack usage of that particular task and the interrupt service routines combined.
 By supporting a dedicated interrupt stack, RTEMS significantly lowers the stack requirements for each task.